charlesetc/quartz/content/a stroll through the internet.md

 I might run into someone else along this path.
 In busier parts I would move hurriedly past them.
 But in the more remote corners, I might welcome a fellow traveler.
 We could work together, reading articles, discussing them, even writing them.

-The internet can be anything we want it to be.
+I'm not sure what the internet is going to be in 100 years but it's definitely not going to look anything like it does today.